 Taps are external sources of Homebrew formulae, casks and/or external commands.
 They can be created by anyone to provide their own formulae, casks and/or external commands to any Homebrew user.

 A tap is usually a Git repository available online, but you can use anything as long as it’s a protocol that Git understands, or even just a directory with files in it.
 If hosted on GitHub, we recommend that the repository’s name start with

 brew tap command can be used.
 See the

 brew manual page for more information on repository naming.

 brew tap-new command can be used to create a new tap along with some template files.

-Tap formulae follow the same format as the core’s ones, and can be added at the
+Tap formulae follow the same format as the core’s ones, and can be added under either the

 If it’s on GitHub, users can install any of your formulae with

 brew install user/repo/formula.
 Homebrew will automatically add your